robert/robert.github.com/_posts/2100-01-01-crypto-game.md

 You're up next.
 Everyone should take a step back, you say, since the answer is obvious and you can't believe no one else has thought of it.
 All you need to do is have the level editor encrypt the solution before inserting it into the exported level file.
 When a player loads the level, the game decrypts the solution and runs it through the level, as Steve just suggested.

 Otekah agrees that this sounds like a good solution, IF YOU'RE AN IDIOT.
 "Encryption" isn't magic.
 Since the game is running on the player's computer, anything the game can do the player can do too.
 If the game can decrypt the solution, the player can too.
-If the game contains the decryption key for the solutions, the player can pull the game apart, find the key, figure out what decryption steps the game performs, and run these steps themselves.
+If the game contains the decryption key for the solutions, the player can pull the game apart, find the key, figure out the decryption steps that the game performs, and run these steps themselves.
 You can obfuscate your code and try to hide your keys and generally make life awkward for the player, but you can't make decryption impossible.
 Eventually you run into the problem that people on the internet are psychotic monsters who will break anything and everything that they are mathematically able to.

 You sulkily concede that Otekah is correct but note that she hasn't exactly been helping.